 The Fund Financial Statements provide detailed information about each of TAM's most significant funds, called Major Funds.
-The concept of Major Funds, and the determination of which are Major Funds, was established by Governmental Accounting Standards Board (GASB).
+The concept of Major Funds, and the determination of which are Major Funds, was established by the Governmental Accounting Standards Board (GASB).
 Each Major Fund is presented individually, with all Non-major Funds summarized and presented only in a single column.
 Major Funds present the major activities of TAM for the fiscal year and may change from year to year as a result of changes in the pattern of TAM's activities.

 Governmental Fund Financial Statements are prepared on the modified accrual basis, which means they measure only current financial resources and uses.
-Capital assets and other long-lived assets, along with long-term liabilities, are not presented in the Governmental Statements.
+Capital assets and other long-lived assets, along with long-term liabilities, are not presented in the Governmental Fund Financial Statements.
 TAM currently has four major governmental funds.
-Following is a discussion of the results of operations of each major fund during FY2017-18.
+The following is a discussion of the results of operations of each major fund during FY 2017-2018.